lbryio/lbry.com/content/faq/host-content.md

 Right now, it's simple: you host what you download.
 The hosted data is stored in the [lbrynet/blob files folder](https://lbry.com/faq/lbry-directories)

 While the LBRY app is running, it communicates to the network whatever content you're making available.
+For proper communication to occur, your router must have UPNP enabled or you have to manually port forward 3333 TCP / 4444 UDP (see router on how to do so, each one is different).

 Think of it like how torrents or any other peer-to-peer (P2P) service works.
 First, you download a file from the host(s) that have made it available via seeding.